danpilch/cassandra-spark-analytics/README.md

 ### Cassandra:

+#### Start Cassandra container

 We will start Cassandra with the included `compose/cassandra.yml` instruction file.
 This file can be edited if you know what you are doing but the defaults are fairly sane for this demo.
+The Cassandra Thrift port (9160) will bind to `127.0.0.1:9160` we will use this to connect to cassandra via `cqlsh` from the host.

 `docker-compose -f compose/cassandra.yml up -d`

 Check the container has started with `docker ps`.

+#### Install Cqlsh

+Install `cqlsh` with command `pip install --user cqlsh`.

+Test you can access cassandra correctly:

+`cqlsh 127.0.0.1:9042`

 ### Spark